AWeirdDev/exacting/docs/index.md

 Normally, when you use the parameters passed in example (2) above, the Python `dataclasses` library might as well just go with it, because they only put the additional **static typing** to the model, but not at **runtime**.
 Exacting makes sure that at both times, types are all enforced.
 It even gives you a detailed error message on where this occurs!
 (In a cool way)

-It's worth noting that error generations are *lazy*, which means once Exacting finds out about a problem, it immediately raises a `TypeError` or `ValueError` (depending on the context) when we're at the high-level scale (say, a dataclass).
+It's worth noting that error generations are *lazy*, which means once Exacting finds out about a problem about a dataclass, it raises a `ValidationError`.
 This saves a lot of computation time if you have a larger model.